Pranshu321/searchwidget-angular/README.md

 project
 ├── lib
 │   ├── components
-│       ├── cards-component
+│       ├── cards
-│       │   ├── cards-component.component.css
+│       │   ├── cards.component.css
-│       │   ├── cards-component.component.html
+│       │   ├── cards.component.html
-│       │   ├── cards-component.component.spec.ts
+│       │   ├── cards.component.spec.ts
-│       │   └── cards-component.component.ts
+│       │   └── cards.component.ts
-│       ├── filters-component
+│       ├── filters
-│       |   ├── filters-component.component.css
+│       |   ├── filters.component.css
-│       |   ├── filters-component.component.html
+│       |   ├── filters.component.html
-│       |   ├── filters-component.component.spec.ts
+│       |   ├── filters.component.spec.ts
-│       |  └── filters-component.component.ts
+│       |  └── filters.component.ts
 │       └── wrapper
 │            ├── wrapper.component.css
 │            ├── wrapper.component.html
 │            ├── wrapper.component.spec.ts
 │            └── wrapper.component.ts
-├── Functions
+├── services
-│   ├── api.ts
+│   ├── api.service.ts
+│   └── filters.service.ts
-│   └── Service Functions.ts
+│   └── wrapper.service.ts
-└── Interfaces
+└── models
     ├── interfaces.ts
-    └── Service Function_Interfaces.ts
+    └── serviceFunctionInterfaces.ts
 ```

 The following are some of the key files in the project setup:

 ### Algorithms

-The `Functions` folder contains the code for fetching data from a remote server and filtering functions and other important functions for optimal working.
+The `services` folder contains the code for fetching data from a remote server and filtering functions and other important functions for optimal working.

-- **api.ts :** This file defines the API endpoints.
+- **api.service.ts :** This file defines the API endpoints.
 It contains the functions that are used to fetch data from the remote server.
-- **service_functions.ts :** The Service Function.ts file contains the service functions that are used to process the API response and additional refactoring.
+- **filters.service.ts :** This file contains the functions used in the `filters` component that are used to process the process the data of the side filters optimally.
+- **wrapper.service.ts :** This file contains the functions used in the `wrapper` component that are used filter the data as per the formConfig of the side and providing the addtional filtering and card field management.

 ### Components

-- The cards-component folder contains the source code for the `CardsComponent` component.
+- The cards folder contains the source code for the `CardsComponent` component.
 This component is used to render a list of cards.
-- The filters-component folder contains the source code for the `FiltersComponent` component.
+- The filters folder contains the source code for the `FiltersComponent` component.
 This component is used to create a filter input.
 - The wrapper folder contains the source code for the `WrapperComponent` component.
 This component is used to wrap the CardsComponent and FiltersComponent components together.

-### Interfaces
+### Models

 The interfaces folder contains the interface definitions.
 The `interface.ts` file defines the interface for the filter component.
 The `Service Function_Interfaces.ts` file defines the interface for the service functions.